 What the Brief Covers

 What this investor is looking for right now — their stage and sector focus, thesis alignment, check size behaviour, and how your round maps to their current investment activity.
-This is the lens through which they’ll evaluate your Company and round.
+This is the lens through which the investor evaluates your Company and round.

-How to frame your pitch for this specific investor — which parts of your story are most likely to resonate given their portfolio, and where to place emphasis.
-This insight is driven by what this investor has backed and what they’ve previously passed on.
+How to frame your pitch for this specific investor — which parts of your story are most likely to resonate given their portfolio, and what to emphasize.
+This insight is driven by our proprietary intelligence for the specific investor in question.

 The questions this investor is likely to ask based on their thesis, portfolio, and investment patterns — and where friction or hesitation is most likely to surface.
 Knowing these in advance means you’re preparing answers, not improvising them.